Holly Harrison : Represented Artist

 Artist website: http://www.hollyharrison.net

 Holly Harrison is a young Australian composer from Western Sydney.
 Holly's music is driven by the nonsense literature of Lewis Carroll, embracing stylistic juxtapositions, the visceral energy of rock, and whimsical humour.
-She is the Tasmanian Symphony Orchestra's composer in residence across 2020-2022, and in 2023 is composer in residence for the ASME National Young Composer Project.
+She was the Tasmanian Symphony Orchestra's composer in residence across 2020-2022, and in 2023 is composer in residence for the ASME National Young Composer Project.
 Her music has been described as "exploding off the page", full of "riotous energy, eclectic rhythmic complexity" and "inventive, witty and invested with thrilling dynamism and momentum".

 Holly is the recipient of numerous awards.
 She was the inaugural winner of the 2017 Sue W Chamber Music Composition Prize, awarded to an Australian female composer, and was a winner of Nu Deco Ensemble's 2018 Nu Works Initiative.
 She was awarded first place at the 2014 Young Composers Meeting in Apeldoorn, The Netherlands, chaired by Louis Andriessen, and was the winner of the 2013 Pyeongchon Arts Hall International Chamber Music Composition Competition (South Korea).
 She was a resident composer at the 2014 Mizzou International Composers Festival (USA) with Alarm Will Sound, and was one of two winners of The Riot Ensemble's (UK) 2014 Call for Scores.

 Holly Harrison — current to January 2023